ramikg/openwithida/README.md

 # OpenWithIDA

-Add "Open With IDA" to your Windows context menu.
+Add "Open with IDA" to your Windows context menu.

 _OpenWithIDA_ efficiently determines a file's bitness, and proceeds to open it using the correct (32-bit or 64-bit) variant of IDA.